 Fees for Marriage Licenses in Iowa:

-$30+ -- cash only.
-The fee and acceptance of checks or credit cards varies from County to County.
+In most towns in Iowa, the cost of a marriage license is $35.
+The fee and acceptance of checks or credit cards varies from county to county.

 Other Tests in Iowa: